silversaddle/Getting-and-Cleaning-Data-Course-Project/README.md

 *Merges the training and the test sets to create one data set and rename variables "subject" and "activityNum"

-## Writing final data to CSV
+## Writing final data to .txt

-Writes the TidyData.csv.
+Writes the TidyData.txt using write.table.